millerlight/ComfyUI-KVTools/README.md

   ```
   <ComfyUI>/custom_stores/*.json
   ```
-  Be careful, your json files must be in the correct format (just key/value pairs) !!!
+  Be careful, your json files must be in the correct format (just key/value pairs):
   ```
   {
      "speaker": "Tom",